 Looked after and adopted children and young people ( related issues)

 Internet addiction (compulsive use of digital technology) - which interferes with day to day living.

 Gender dysphoria / gender identity issues / social isolation /

 Fees will be discussed at the point of referral.
 They are negotiable depending on your personal circumstances.

 - I am a full member of the Association Of Child Psychotherapists - for my professional credentials can be seen on the website below www.childpsychotherapy.org.uk (under find a Therapist) The ACP is registered by the Professional Standards Authority.
 Please click on the logos above for more detail on ACP & PSA.
 All members of the ACP have demonstrated the competencies required for qualification and meet its high standards of registration.

 - I hold a full professional indemnity insurance which is renewed annually.

-- I have monthly personal supervision by a Senior Tavistock Consultant Child & Adolescent Psychotherapist
+- I have monthly professional supervision with a Senior Tavistock Consultant Child & Adolescent Psychotherapist

 - I have a PVG certificate (Protecting Vulnerable Groups Scheme)

 - I work to the ACP's code of Professional Conduct & Ethics - see website : www.childpsychotherapy.org for a copy of Code of Ethics.

 - Within the last 3 years I have undertaken Child Protection training .
 (NHS)